 Considered an alternative medicine, chiropractic care is a safe, yet effective, non-invasive back pain treatment option.
 A chiropractor works to restore balance to the body by ensuring the various bones and soft tissues are in alignment.
 To do this, a chiropractor has several tools at his or her disposal including manual manipulation, massage therapy, and stretching and strengthening exercises.
 Often, strengthening exercises are extremely useful in treating back pain because they can help improve posture and prevent injury.

 Back pain can also be managed with specific pain management physicians.
 Our Pain Management doctors at Zaker Chiropractic have several medications at their disposal to help eliminate or mask radiating back pain.
 Treatment can be as simple as a topical pain killer, or as complex as regular injections.
 Cortisone is a common injectable anti-inflammatory medication that is used to help reduce swollen nerves in and around the spinal cord.
 Ultimately injections only alleviate pain for a few months before the procedure must be repeated.

-Finding a back pain doctor near you that is well versed in a variety of treatment plans, and treats you like an individual is paramount in back pain treatment.
-Its important to get a consultation with the doctor about how they treat pain.
-More importantly, its important for a doctor to examine what is the root cause of your back pain.
+Finding a back pain doctor near you that is well-versed in a variety of treatment plans, and treats you like an individual is paramount in back pain treatment.
+It's important to get a consultation with a doctor about how they treat pain.
+More importantly, a doctor needs to examine what is the root cause of your back pain.